timlabs/uscode/United States Code/TITLE 12-BANKS AND BANKING/CHAPTER 53-WALL STREET REFORM AND CONSUMER PROTECTION/SUBCHAPTER VI-FEDERAL RESERVE SYSTEM PROVISIONS/SUBCHAPTER VI-FEDERAL RESERVE SYSTEM PROVISIONS.md

 * #### (4) Solvent
   * The term "solvent" means that the value of the assets of an entity exceed its obligations to creditors.

+#### (h) Approval of guarantee program during the COVID–19 crisis
+* #### (1) In general
+  * For purposes of the congressional joint resolution of approval provided for in subsections (c)(1) and (2) and (d), notwithstanding any other provision of this section, the Federal Deposit Insurance Corporation is approved upon enactment of this Act to establish a program provided for in subsection (a), provided that any such program and any such guarantee shall terminate not later than December 31, 2020.

+* #### (2) Maximum amount
+  * Any debt guarantee program authorized by this subsection shall include a maximum amount of outstanding debt that is guaranteed.

 ### §5613.
 Additional related matters
 #### (a) Suspension of parallel Federal Deposit Insurance Act authority